Communication Degree & Diploma Programs

 When you work as part of a team, nothing is more important than how you communicate.
 To be effective, you have to understand how you come across to others while deciphering their needs through what they say and how they interact with you.
 Cooperation requires patience and the ability to stay sensitive to the needs of people from different backgrounds who may also have differing perspectives.

 But this type of active listening and interpersonal communication ability isn't very common in a lot of job seekers.
 As a result, employers everywhere are always seeking people whose communication skills will make them good team members.
-In fact, about 79 percent of employers in the U.S. have said that the ability to work in a team is one of the top traits they look for in job applicants.*
+In fact, the NACE survey shows that about 79 percent of employers in the U.S. have said that the ability to work in a team is one of the top traits they look for in job applicants.

 4. Greater Leadership Potential

-Like good teamwork, leadership ability tops the list of what employers seek most.* And one of the core qualities of being a good leader is being an effective communicator.
+The survey by NACE reveals that, like good teamwork, leadership ability is on the list of what employers seek most.
+And one of the core qualities of being a good leader is being an effective communicator.
 After all, leadership requires getting other people to buy in to your vision, something that they feel is worth following.
 And that requires persuasiveness, authenticity, and positive energy.

 People who have a degree in communications (or similar credentials) often understand the art of persuasion, including how to identify and overcome barriers to effectively getting their messages across.
 And they are frequently able to formulate winning communication concepts and strategies that help position their organizations for long-term success and cultural relevance.